dezh-tech/doops/README.md

 # jelly-ops
-Server and infrastructure configs/documents for development and production of jellyfish projects.
+Server and infrastructure configs/documents for the development and production of Jellyfish projects.